 - Acquired Brain Injury (ABI)

-- Post-hematoma recovery
+- Post-hematoma and stroke recovery

 - Cognitive fatigue and executive dysfunction